IntersectMBO/osc-documentation/open-source-committee/policies/governance.md

 * An established committer makes a PR, and…
    * Merges it themselves
       * For uncontroversial things, using lazy consensus like this is fine.
 This does require people to use their judgement about what things are likely to be controversial and so need more discussion.
-      * Projects may well want to add additional guidelines saying that people should not do this, or should require a review before merging.
+      * Projects may want to add additional guidelines saying that people should not do this, or should require a review before merging.
 That’s also fine.
    * Gets a review from a fellow committer before merging
       * This is generally a good idea.
 This is also a small example of consensus-building by seeking input from another contributor on whether the idea is good or not.
    * Brings it to the PMC meeting for discussion before merging